3 factors that make Costco America's best employer

 Costco Wholesale moved in front of Google to earn the title of America’s best large employer this year.
 To determine America’s best employer each year, Statista and Forbes survey 30,000 workers at US organizations, asking them questions about their work experience.
 Costco has consistently appeared in the top three, so it’s clear Costco is doing something right.

-When Costco opened a location in our area, my wife and I became members.
+When Costco, the largest retailer in the world, opened a location in our area, my wife and I became members.
 Invariably, we stop in for a few items and come out with a loaded cart.
 Our customer experience has always been positive.

 In early August I traveled to Seattle to attend a portion of Costco’s Annual Managers Meeting, where I gave a keynote speech based on my book "Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work."
 (In the spirit of full disclosure, Costco purchased 1,100 copies of Connection Culture for its leaders.)

 At a time when the percentage of highly engaged employees in America is stuck at around one-third and American-style capitalism has fallen out of favor in the eyes of many, Costco represents what’s possible, the very best of America.
 It provides a model corporate culture that other organizations should strive to emulate.

 What is culture?
 What types of culture exist?
 Is there a best culture?

 Culture is a vague concept to most leaders.
 When my colleagues and I set out to make a strong culture clear so leaders could become more intentional about developing and maintaining a healthy company culture, we came up with the following simple definition:

 Culture is the predominant attitudes, language and behavior of the organization.